|To view the regulations for your state, click here|

 The discharge of a client must be handled carefully given the risks if a client suffers negative health consequences in the aftermath of discharge.
 View More

-27. How should clients’ privacy be protected?
+27. How must clients’ privacy be protected?

 Governance and Staffing